AC National Public Senior Secondary School, Zirakpur

 The school celebrated Independence Day.
-The day started by hoisting the national flag, which was followed by singing the national anthem.
+The day started off by hoisting the national flag, which was followed by playing of the national anthem.
 A march past was done by students.
-Cultural programmes like gidda and patriotic songs were presented.
-School Chairperson gave small introduction of freedom fighters and a lot of knowledge about their struggle.
+Cultural programme, like gidda and patriotic songs, was performed.
+School Chairperson gave an introduction of freedom fighters.
 In the end, refreshment and sweets were distributed among the students.

 Tribune Shorts